-Vision: Rooted in the Catholic tradition, the School of Theology and Ministry at St. Thomas University calls forth the many and diverse gifts from the People of God for proclaiming and promoting the Reign of God on Earth.
+Vision: Rooted in the Catholic tradition, the Amaturo School of Theology and Ministry at St. Thomas University calls forth the many and diverse gifts from the People of God for proclaiming and promoting the Kingdom of God on Earth, while forming a new generation of leaders for Church and society.

-Mission: Anchored in its Catholic tradition and its commitment to the methods of practical theology and religious studies, the School of Theology and Ministry prepares women and men to engage in experiential reflection, transformative action, and servant leadership required for the flourishing of both civil and ecclesial life.
+Mission: Anchored in its Catholic tradition and its commitment to theological education and pastoral formation, the Amaturo School of Theology and Ministry prepares students to engage in experiential reflection, theological education, transformative action, and servant leadership required for the flourishing of both civil and ecclesial life.

-The School of Theology and Ministry of St. Thomas University offers a major and minor in religious studies as well as a rich collection of undergraduate courses to meet the requirements for the general education curriculum, Catholic identity, as well as elective courses.
+The Amaturo School of Theology and Ministry of St. Thomas University offers a major and minor in Theology as well as a rich collection of undergraduate courses to meet the requirements for the general education curriculum, Catholic identity, as well as elective courses.
 Programs employ both main campus coursework as well as a blended online delivery format.

-BACHELOR OF ARTS (BA) IN RELIGIOUS STUDIES (Delivery Location: Main Campus, Online)
+BACHELOR OF ARTS (BA) IN THEOLOGY (Delivery Location: Main Campus, Online)